treshasanders/web-dev-hw/assignment-10/README.md

 # README.md

-1. Briefly share your design process for this assignment.
-What fonts did you choose, and why?
+1. The beginning of Killing Eve has this really bold font that was the first thing that jumped to my mind when I saw the assignment was Typography.
+It's a great show and I wanted to play with the fonts to fit with the show.
+I  chose a typewriter font (JMH Typewriter) because it's a script.
+It just fit.
+I searched for a long time to find a font that fit the one used for Killing Eve's title sequence.
+It was obviously a custom font but I found a close one (Queen of Clubs).
+And then I wanted a really nice sans serif to use for text between the main heading and the script text (Mermaid1001).
+I used colors used for title sequences of two different episodes of Killing Eve that I think worked aesthetically.

 2. What is the difference between a system font, web font, and web-safe font?
 What is the importance of having fallback fonts or a font stack?
+A system font is a font available on an individual computer.
+A web font is adjusted to display on a browser for a particular website.
+Web fonts may be downloaded from the website's server, or stored in another, such as Google hosted fonts.
+Web-safe fonts include a short list of fonts that all browsers recognize, such as Arial and Times New Roman.
+It is important to use a backup font, in case the browser isn't able to download the web-font selected in a css document.

-3. Free Response: Summarize your work cycle for this assignment.
+3. I had a lot of fun.
+I can get really into fonts.
+Choosing my fonts was the aspect of this assignment that took the longest for me.
+The rest just fell into place.